 The Nepal is the most durable boot in this review.
 The 3.2mm silicone impregnated Idro-Perwanger Roughout Leather is burly, and should last season after season.
 The bomber leather does require some break in time, however.
 If you need a boot to perform right out of the box, consider the Batura 2.0 GTX which is a lighter and warmer boot.

 The lacing loops are nearly all metal and are riveted to the leather.
 One set of the lace loops are constructed from webbing which one user found to be a point of failure.
 The stitching that surrounds the one fabric lace loop suggests that the loop constricts across the top of the boot.
 The fabric lace loop is actually fixed to the outer.
 We wish that Sportiva had continued with the theme of durability and used a metal loop of some sort.

 Buy the Nepal EVO GTX if long term durability is your number one concern.
 It is the most durable boot in the review.
 You will get more days in the mountains out of this boot than any single fabric boot.

-Though the Nepal EVO GTX is the most expensive single boot we reviewed, we gave it our Best Buy Award because of the longevity of investment.
-The Nepal retails for $100 more than the Trango Prime.
-For this extra $100 you get a lot more boot however.
+Though the Nepal EVO GTX is the most expensive single boot we reviewed, we gave it our Best Buy Award because of the longevity of the investment.
+The Nepal retails for more than the Trango Prime, but for the extra dollars, you get a lot more boot.
 Not just a fully waterproof Gore-Tex lining, but added durability and stiffness of leather, and reliability of metal lace loops.
-The Nepal is worth the extra $100 if you want the longest lasting boot you can find.
-For this reason we think that the Nepal is the ideal boot for guide services or school outdoor clubs looking to have a fleet of boots.
+The Nepal is worth the extra money if you want the longest-lasting boot you can find.
+For this reason, we think that this is the ideal boot for guide services or school outdoor clubs looking to have a fleet of boots.

 — Luke Lydiard